Prosperity theology: Criticism

 That same year, well known pastor and prosperity gospel advocate Creflo Dollar launched a fundraising campaign to replace a previous private jet with a $65 million Gulfstream G650.
 On the August 16, 2015 episode of his HBO weekly series Last Week Tonight, John Oliver satirized prosperity theology by announcing that he had established his own tax-exempt church, called Our Lady of Perpetual Exemption.
-In a lengthy segment, Oliver focused on what he characterized as the predatory conduct of televangelists who appeal for repeated gifts from people in financial distress or personal crises, and he criticized the very loose requirements for entities to obtain tax exempt status as churches under U.S. tax law.
-Oliver said that he would ultimately donate any money collected by the church to Doctors Without Borders.
+In a lengthy segment, Oliver focused on what he characterized as the predatory conduct of televangelists who appeal to people in financial distress or personal crises for repeated gifts, and he criticized the very loose requirements for entities seeking tax-exempt status as churches under U.S. tax law.
+Oliver said he would ultimately donate any money the church collects to Doctors Without Borders.

 Antonio Spadaro and Marcelo Figueroa, in the Jesuit journal La Civiltà Cattolica, examined the origins of the prosperity gospel in the United States and described it as a reductive version of the American Dream which had offered opportunities of success and prosperity unreachable in the Old World.
-The authors distinguished the prosperity gospel from Max Weber's Protestant ethic, noting that the Protestant ethic related prosperity to religiously inspired austerity while the prosperity gospel saw prosperity as the simple result of personal faith.
+The authors distinguished the prosperity gospel from Max Weber's Protestant ethic, noting that the Protestant ethic linked prosperity to religiously inspired austerity.
+In contrast, the prosperity gospel viewed prosperity as a direct result of personal faith.
 They criticized many aspects of the prosperity gospel, noting particularly the tendency of believers to lack compassion for the poor, since their poverty was seen as a sign that they had not followed the rules and therefore are not loved by God.

+In a Catholic Answers article from 2017, Catholic apologist Trent Horn called prosperity theology a "fake gospel" and said that its attitude "turns prayer and good works into tools that try to manipulate God into bestowing blessings upon us".
+He pointed out that many people are in poverty because of reasons outside of their control, and not because they did not secure a blessing from God.

-A 2019 documentary entitled American Gospel: Christ Alone presents a number of critical analyses of the prosperity gospel while following the stories of individuals whose lives had intersected with prosperity teachings, including Costi Hinn, nephew of Benny Hinn.
+A 2019 documentary entitled American Gospel: Christ Alone presents many critical analyses of the prosperity gospel while following the stories of individuals whose lives had intersected with prosperity teachings, including Costi Hinn, nephew of Benny Hinn.

 The reality television series Preachers of L.A. follows the lives of pastors who adhere to prosperity theology.
 In a review, Cathleen Falsani described it as imitating other reality series with "McMansions, bling, hair extensions, luxury cars, pontificating, preening and epic delusions of grandeur".

 John Piper has said that "the prosperity gospel will not make anybody praise Jesus; it will make people praise prosperity."